Human Papillomavirus (HPV)

 Facts About HPV

-- Until the HPV test is publicly funded, it is recommended that the Pap test continue to be used for cervical screening.
+- The HPV test is currently not publicly funded.
+Until the HPV test is publicly funded, it is recommended that the Pap test continue to be used for cervical screening.